 - Developed using built-in Libraries and Editor Templates.

 It has customized project policies with plugins and hooks with a more configured workflow and customized project flow.
 But the customization is difficult.
 The Gerrit backup has the best user authentication even on maximum repositories, pushing the codes to head and master branches.

 - Bug Tracking Tools such as Jira, Jenkins, Hudson, and Bugzilla.

-- User Interface is Highly Clustered.
+- The user interface is Highly Clustered.

 - Supports User Authentication.

 The tool is freely available software for the management of source code.
 It Supports:

 - Small Community.

 It is developed to host the website and is available as open-source, which works on CodePlex to develop and deploy new projects to exchange and share views globally.

 Web developers use the open-source tool for web development and quick deployments, utilizing the power of version controls.